These Neem Oil Uses for Garden are perfect if you’re an organic gardener. It’s the safest, easiest, and effective way to replace harmful pesticides!

 2. Control Nematodes

-Gardens act as a perfect place to harbor for the mosquitoes.
-Spraying neem oil at the strategic places repels the mosquitoes.
+Gardens act as a perfect place to harbor the mosquitoes.
+Spraying neem oil at strategic locations repels the mosquitoes.
 You can also apply the neem oil to your skin, as it’s organic and safe.
-Mix 2 ml of neem essential oil in 100 ml coconut or other carrier oil and apply it on your exposed skin.
-This will provide you protection for 3 hours.
-Details on the research here.

 6. Prevent Rust Diseases